 All in-person church events are cancelled until further notice.
 See the latest information about recorded masses, sacraments, and pastoral care in this letter from Bishop Peter.

 Stay up to date by returning to our website, visiting our Facebook page or by joining our email list (below)

 The Saint Matthew Stewardship team encourages the members of the community to grow as stewards of God’s resources, with a special concern for deepening our financial support, time commitments, and use of our God-given talents in the service of the community.

 In today’s world, many of us are not comfortable talking about money or our time commitments, especially in the context of church.

 Saint Matthew is “a new expression of the Catholic Faith in our time.”
 We want to share that new expression of Catholicism not only with the community today, but with future generations seeking an authentic Catholic faith experience.
 That takes time and money.

 The only income our church has is what each of us provides from our own abundance.
 When we give to the church it is an opportunity to make a difference today, as well as for generations to come.
 It’s not about us; it’s about those we feel compelled to reach.

 Offering our gifts to God is not a casual process.
 In fact, it is an act of worship; and so our commitment is a type of sacrificial sacrament.
 When we make a financial or time commitment to the church, it is a type of sacrifice—a giving of ourselves, in a sense.

 Regular sacrificial giving is an important spiritual discipline.
 While our giving is a sacrificial act of worship it is also private, between you and God.

 Most banks offer a simple way to pay bills automatically—and it ensures that 100% of your donation goes to the church!
-Our full name and address is:
+Use: